Brexit: information and updates for staff

 We are working with the Russell Group, Universities UK and other groups to seek clarification and to lobby Whitehall on the most pressing questions, including around continued student and staff mobility, the ongoing fee status, and access to research funding.

 This page features links to information and advice for staff and to statements and updates on the impact of the referendum on universities.
-We will add further information as soon as it becomes available.
+We will add more information as it becomes available.
 You can find a similar resource for students on the SRAA pages.

 For specific enquiries or advice, please contact the following people: